Govt & Foreign Affairs (GFA)

 While most media attention focuses on the actions of the actors at the federal level, this is not the type of government that influences our lives the most.
 State and local governments create, pass, and implement most public policies that we must abide by.
 This course examines the conditions of government in state and local communities in the United States, along with the manner in which these governments address the needs and problems which residents cope with daily.
 This course will help us discover what government elements are working, and what is not.
 Perhaps, more importantly, by the end of the semester, we should be able to determine the basics of what holds some communities back and allows others to flourish.

-GFA 207 TH1:SL:DV:Campaigns&Elections 3 sem. hrs.
+GFA 207 TH1:SL:DV: Elections in the US 3 sem. hrs.

 This course will introduce students to U.S. campaigns and elections.
-Our focus will be on the theoretical and empirical questions that encompass much of the state-of-the-art work on voting, campaign effects, partisan coalitions, electoral rules, campaign finance, public opinion, and the media.
+Our focus will on the the theoretical and empirical questions that encompass much of the state-of-the-art work on voting, campaign effects, partisan coalitions, electoral rules, campaign finance, public opinion, and the media.
 We will primarily talk about federal elections (presidential and congressional).

 GFA 213 H2b:DV:FD:Comparative Politics 3 sem. hrs.